reinhart1010/nix/docs/en/linux/inxi.md

 `inxi`

-- Print a full description of CPU, memory, disk, network and process information:
+- Print a full description of CPU, memory, disk, network, and process information and filter sensitive information:

+`inxi --expanded --filter`

+- Print a summary of CPU information:

+`inxi --cpu`

+- Print a summary of graphics information:

+`inxi --graphics`

+- Print a summary of system RAM:

+`inxi --memory`

+- Print a summary of system audio:

+`inxi --audio`

+- Print available sensor data:

-`inxi -Fz`
+`inxi --sensors`

-- Print information about the distribution's repository:
+- Print information about the distribution's repositories:

-`inxi -r`
+`inxi --repos`